-The Columbia Office Did Not Follow Environmental Requirements When It Performed Environmental Reviews
+The Greensboro Office Did Not Follow Environmental Requirements When It Performed Environmental Reviews

-The Columbia Office did not perform the environmental reviews or address the compliance factors listed in Part A of the form HUD-4128 on an individual basis for each housing agency.
-Rather than performing an independent evaluation for each housing agency, the public housing revitalization specialist stated that he looked at each of the housing agencies' annual plans individually and completed one master form HUD-4128 for the environmental reviews.
-The form was based on all housing agencies' activities being exempt or categorically excluded.
-He then added each housing agency name to the master form and printed it as the record for each of the 41 housing agencies' 2009 Recovery Act and 2011 and 2012 Public Housing Capital Fund grants.
-He placed the forms into each housing agency's file, along with the annual plans that he used to determine the level of review.
+The Greensboro Office did not perform the environmental reviews or address the compliance factors listed in part A of the form HUD-4128 on an individual basis for each housing agency.
+Rather than performing an independent evaluation for each housing agency, the general engineers stated that they looked at each of the housing agencies' annual plans and completed one form HUD-4128 for all 126 housing agencies' environmental reviews.
+The staff stated that the form was based on all housing agencies' activities being exempt or categorically excluded; therefore, no further review was performed.

 However, failure to evaluate each housing agency's projects or activities based on the environment surrounding that particular location can lead to inaccurate conclusions.
-For example, the City of Myrtle Beach is on the east coast of South Carolina and has a large mass of land zoned as a special flood zone area, which can have a direct impact on public housing projects.
+For example, the City of Elizabeth City is on the east coast of North Carolina and has a large mass of land zoned as a special flood zone area, which can have a direct impact on public housing projects.
 These projects, if located within the special zone, were required to meet the Federal requirements regarding flood insurance.
-Conversely, the City of Greenville, SC, is located in the western region of the State, and the majority of its land mass is considered outside any flood zone requirements.
+Conversely, the City of Charlotte is located more in the western region of the State, and the majority of its land mass is considered outside any flood zone requirements.
 Thus, flood insurance was not required for the majority of the land mass.
-However, because the Columbia Office did not make individual assessments that showed that the housing developments were either inside or outside the flood zones, it was unable to assure that potentially at risk units and tenants were protected from loss.
+However, because the Greensboro Office did not make individual assessments showing that the housing developments were either inside or outside the flood zones, it was unable to ensure that potentially at-risk units and tenants were protected from loss.
 Regulations at 24 CFR 50.11 state that the HUD approving official must make an independent evaluation of the environmental issues and maintain copies of the environmental reviews and findings in the project files.
 The environmental information must be an accurate scientific analysis and concentrate on the issues that are truly significant to the project or activities in question related to that particular area.

-The Columbia Office Did Not Properly Evaluate Environmental Conditions With the Required Compliance Factors
+The Greensboro Office Did Not Properly Evaluate Environmental Conditions With the Required Compliance Factors

-The Columbia Office did not properly evaluate compliance with the factors listed at 24 CFR 50.4.
-Rather, it marked all of the housing agencies' forms HUD-4128 compliance factors as "not applicable," stating that an environmental assessment was not required because the Capital Fund grants satisfied the criteria.
+The Greensboro Office did not properly evaluate compliance with the factors listed at 24 CFR 50.4.
+Rather, it marked the one form HUD-4128 completed for all of the housing agencies' compliance factors as "not applicable," stating that an environmental assessment was not required because the Capital Fund grants satisfied the criteria.
 While an environmental assessment may not have been required if the projects were determined to be categorically excluded based on 24 CFR 50.20, the compliance factors listed in 24 CFR 50.4 must be evaluated.
-Following are examples of compliance factors that the Columbia Office did not evaluate: